Food is free and community pantries

 The Food Collective organises a number of pantries in Banyule and Nillumbik.
 Their 24/7 pantries are in Diamond Creek, Eltham, Hurstbridge, Panton Hill, Rosanna and Strathewen.

-There are also community pantries in Blackburn North, Brunswick (both Albert Street and De Carle Street), Fawkner, Heathmont, Kilsyth and Thornbury (Smith Street).
+There are also community pantries in Blackburn North, Brunswick (Albert Street), Fawkner, Heathmont, Kilsyth/Montrose and Thornbury (Smith Street).

 The Albert Street Community Cupboard have produced a useful set of guidelines about what donations they will accept, namely: